-I have been actively trying to minimize my carbon footprint, and of course plastic is a huge piece of that puzzle.
-My tiny, non-recyclable plastic storage and snack bags were one the last plastic things I was holding on to!
+I have been actively trying to minimize my carbon footprint, and of course single-use plastic is a huge piece of that puzzle.
+My tiny, non-recyclable single-use plastic baggies were one the last things I was holding on to!
 Not because I had any special emotional connection to them, but because they are so dang useful!
 I was having a hard time finding anything else that was as useful.
-Until: stasher bags.
+Until: Stasher bags.

-Sheesh, once I got stasher bags, I wished I had been using them my whole life!
-Not only are they as useful as the plastic storage bags, they are SO MUCH MORE useful.
+Sheesh, once I got Stasher bags, I wished I had been using them my whole life!
+Not only are they as useful as the single-use storage bags, they are SO MUCH MORE useful.
 I love that they are so environmentally friendly!
 Stasher bags are made out of silicone, which, like glass is made out of sand!
-Silicone has the strength of glass and the versatility of plastic. (hello perfect duo!)
+Silicone has the purity of glass but with the functionality of a bag (hello perfect duo!)
 That means they are free of the nasty things we know have terrible consequences, like BPA.
 Stasher bags have no BPA, BPS, lead, latex, or phthalates.

 Mexican Fajitas Recipe using Stasher Bags

 1 batch of my Taco Seasoning Mix:

 - 1 1/2 teaspoons ground cumin